-The venue is ground floor, with flat access, and accessible facilities.
-The closest accommodation is directly next to the venue (Travelodge; https://goo.gl/maps/wqqzFagNVvr) and accessible rooms are available.
+The venue was ground floor, with flat access, and accessible facilities.
+The closest accommodation was directly next to the venue (Travelodge; https://goo.gl/maps/wqqzFagNVvr) and accessible rooms are available.

-Lunch and daytime refreshments will be provided and dietary requirements will be catered for.
+Lunch and daytime refreshments were provided and dietary requirements were catered for.

-All participants will be required to leave the venue at 5:30pm each day.
-Any participants wishing to continue to work will be free to do so in a separate location.
+All participants were required to leave the venue at 5:30pm each day.
+Any participants wishing to continue to work were free to do so in a separate location.

-The event will be conducted and all communications and outputs will be produced in English.
+The event was conducted and all communications and outputs were produced in English.

 With special thanks to eLife staff for coordination before and during the event, in particular:

 - Giorgio Sironi, Software Engineer — Tools & Infrastructure, eLife